-The Aetna Medicare Supplement Plan lets you visit any licensed doctor or hospital who accepts Medicare.
+The Aetna Medicare Supplement Plan lets you visit any licensed doctor or hospital that accepts Medicare.
 There are no networks and no referrals needed.
 The plan gives you access to tools, tips, programs and services to help you find doctors and estimate costs.
 To find a doctor call Aetna's Member Services (24 hours) at (888)982-3862 or go online to aetnaretireeplans.com.

 - Streamline Claim Submission: Medicare Direct electronically links Medicare as the primary payer with Aetna as the secondary eliminating the need for a member to file a claim to Aetna for secondary consideration.

 - Explanation of Benefits: The Aetna Explanation of Benefits (EOB) produced will reflect how much your plan pays and how much you pay for covered services.

 - Find a Doctor: You can find doctors by name, specialty, and location.
 You’ll also find maps, directions, and more on aetnaretireeplans.com.

 - Discount Program: The member discount program includes discounts on services such as vision services and hardware, fitness, and hearing aids.